 A review of data published in the American Journal of Clinical Nutrition concluded: "No evidence currently exists to validate the purported health benefits of blood type diets."

-More research is needed, but here, we will learn more about the importance of the body's blood type, and the purported benefits of eating for an A, B, AB, or O blood type.
+More research is definitely needed, but here, we will learn more about the importance of the body's blood type, and the purported benefits of eating for an A, B, AB, or O blood type.

 - Individuals with type A blood may be better suited to natural, vegetarian diets.